MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/install-viva-sales.md

 For information on security roles and privileges, see [Security roles and privileges](/power-platform/admin/security-roles-privileges).

-> [!NOTE]
-> If you create a team and add the team to the **Viva Sales User** security role, this doesn't automatically propagate the privileges to the users within that team.
-You must add the users individually to the security role.

 ## Deploy Viva Sales

 Looking for step-by-step instructions on how to deploy Viva Sales?
 Here are the Viva Sales deployment guides: